sohum-25/JS-Project/README.md

 # JS-Project
-Just essing around with some Javascript syntax.
+Just messing around with some Javascript syntax.